phoneboy/phoneboy.github.io/_posts/2019-02-01-my-two-check-point-decades.md

 as it turns out, was a great thing.

 At first, my job wasn't all that different.
-I was a sort of backline support for the sales orgnaization, interfacing between sales, R&D, and Product Management.
+I was a sort of backline support for the sales organization, interfacing between sales, R&D, and Product Management.
 It wasn't too different from what I was doing at Nokia, actually, just with a different focus (pre-sales).